FabioRosado/100DaysOfCode/log.md

 ### Day 19: January 22, 2018 (Pybites challenge 07, Tweet Scrapper, dataset)
 ##### Pybites challenge, extend dataset

-**Today's Progress**:  Tweaked Pybites challenge 07, just need to accept terms from the terminal and it will done, searched for datasets to improve the classifier.
+**Today's Progress**:  Tweaked Pybites challenge 07, just need to accept terms from the terminal and it will do, searching for datasets to improve the classifier.

 **Thoughts:**  Got a good dataset from [Sentiment140](http://help.sentiment140.com/for-students/) to try and improve the classifier.
 Tried to clean the data without speeding down the classifier.
 Created a tweet scrapper to classify tweets using TextBlob to classify tweets and save them in different files so they can be used in training the classifier.